-How to set up the SlumberPod
+How to Set up the SlumberPod

-Is the SlumberPod safe?
+Is the SlumberPod Safe?

 Do not use the SlumberPod with babies 4 months or younger.

-We were pleased to see that it will work for the portable baby beds we recommend like the Guava Lotus travel crib, the Baby Bjorn and the Phil&Teds.
+We were pleased to see that it will work for several of the the portable baby beds we recommend like the Guava Lotus travel crib, the Baby Bjorn and the Phil&Teds.

-If your toddler is done with a travel pack n’ play but not quite ready for a big bed, or there aren’t enough beds available in your hotel room, that’s a great time to introduce a portable bed for toddlers.
+If your toddler is done with a travel Pack n’ Play but is not quite ready for a big bed, or there aren’t enough beds available in your hotel room, that’s a great time to introduce a portable travel bed for toddlers.